OceanCarbon-LDEO-Columbia/Humans-and-the-Carbon-Cycle-Notebooks/README.md

 **Notebook 2: PS2_carbon_chemistry_student.ipynb**
 - Run seawater carbon calculations

-**Notebook 3: **
+**Notebook 3: future-carbon-sinks-HCC2024.ipynb**
-- Betas and alpha: The Sixth Assessment Report of the United Nations Intergovernmental Panel on Climate Change, Chapter 5 at _**https://www.ipcc.ch/report/ar6/wg1/downloads/report/IPCC_AR6_WGI_Chapter05.pdf**_
+- Betas and alpha: The Sixth Assessment Report of the United Nations Intergovernmental Panel on Climate Change (IPCC AR6), Chapter 5 at _**https://www.ipcc.ch/report/ar6/wg1/downloads/report/IPCC_AR6_WGI_Chapter05.pdf**_
-- Shared Socioeconomic Pathways (SSP) Temperature and Atmospheric CO2 Data: _**https://live.magicc.org/scenarios**_, requires making an account.
-Click on a scenario, then click the download button.
+-     Driver data have been downloaded for you (in data) Shared Socioeconomic Pathways (SSP) Temperature and Atmospheric CO2 Data: _**https://live.magicc.org/scenarios**_ (requires making an account.
+Click on a scenario, then click the download button.)

+- Calculate the future land and ocean sinks based on these factors and the future SSP scenarios